Eco-CO2/energy_analysis_toolbox/doc/index.rst

-        The reference guide contains a detailed description of the |et| API.
+        The reference guide contains a detailed description of the |eat| API.
 The reference describes how the methods work and which parameters can be used.
 It assumes that you have an understanding of the key concepts.

         .. button-ref:: sources/index